← Home

 Open Port Checker

-Scan an IP address for common open ports to identify exposed services and potential attack vectors.
+Scan your own public IP address for common open ports to identify exposed services and potential attack vectors.
+Scans are limited to your own connection.

 What are open ports?